Service Update

 Key dates

-• October 1st, 2026: EWS begins being disabled by default across Exchange Online tenants.
+- October 1st, 2026: EWS begins being disabled by default across Exchange Online tenants.
 Affected services will stop functioning for any tenant where EWS has been disabled.

-• April 1st, 2027: Full and permanent shutdown of EWS for Exchange Online.
+- April 1st, 2027: Full and permanent shutdown of EWS for Exchange Online.
 No exceptions and no re-enablement after this date.

-Service Status
+| Service | Status |

-Mailbox Storage Management (MSE) Permanently discontinued.
-No replacement available.
+| Mailbox Storage Management (MSE) | Will be permanently discontinued.
+No replacement planned |

-Managed Folders (MSE) Permanently discontinued.
-No replacement available.
+| Managed Folders (MSE) | Will be permanently discontinued.
+No replacement planned |

-Sync & Recover - Restore function
+Sync & Recover - Restore (Cloud Gateway and Cloud Integrated) |

 Services requiring migration required before October 2026

-Individual migration guides will be published for each service, ahead of the recommended migration window
+Individual migration guides will be published for each service, ahead of the recommended migration window.

-Service Notes
+| Service | Notes |

-Threat Remediation A Graph API migration path is available.
-You should migrate to the new Graph API connector, by following the instructions at Migrating Server Connectors.
+| Threat Remediation | A Graph API migration path is available.
+You should migrate to the new Graph API connector by following the instructions at Migrating Server Connectors.
+Additional benefits of switching include improved remediation speed and performance through a more secure connection. |

-Continuity for Office 365 (Event Monitor) New Graph API connector planned in the coming months.
-A migration guide will be provided.
+| Continuity for Office 365 (Event Monitor) | New Graph API connector planned in the coming months.
+A migration guide will be provided. |

 Recommended actions